jharwell/sierra/docs/src/quickstart.rst

    Full documentation of all command line options it accepts is in :ref:`ln-usage-cli`, and there are many useful options that SIERRA accepts, so skimming the CLI docs is **very** worthwhile.

+   ..
+IMPORTANT:: Do not try to run SIERRA with a debug build of whatever
+                  project you are using (:xref:`FORDYCA`, :xref:`SILICON`,
+                  etc).
+It will work but be obnoxiously/irritatingly slow.

 #.
 Learn SIERRA's runtime :ref:`ln-runtime-exp-tree`.
 When running, SIERRA will
    create a (rather) large directory structure for you, so reading the docs is